Overview

 of community Natural Resource Management.

-Includes TCC
+Includes Council

-partnership and support to Haughton River Catchment Planning |
+partnerships and support to Haughton River Catchment Planning

-Benefits to Council Assists in the conservation & sustainable
+Benefits Assists in the conservation & sustainable

 community planning of Townsville.
 Ensures long term sustainable